josephhmltn/Mathil_YouTube_Video_Analytics/README.md

 **Original Work and AI-Assisted Iteration:** This project, originally completed months ago and solely by myself, is titled 'Mathil Youtube.'
 The current iteration, named '0_Exploratory_Data_Analysis', was undertaken to evaluate the capabilities of AI in analytics, Python coding, and API execution.
 This iteration serves as a testament to the collaborative potential between human insight and AI in data science.

 *The initital insights and visualizations presented herein are a product of this AI-assisted analysis.
-Manual changes to coding has been applied where the AI failed.*
+Manual changes to coding have been applied where the AI failed.*

 ## Project Goals 🎯